dykyi-roman/architecture/microservice_architecture.md

 That fact can be an important risk because your API Gateway service will be growing and evolving based on many different requirements from the client apps.
 Good practice is using separated gateways.
 ![](docs/18.png)

-An API Gateway can offer multiple features, some of tham clouds give you from the box:
+An API Gateway can offer multiple features, some of them clouds give you from the box:
 * Load balancing
 * Gateway routing
 * Requests aggregation